ayushsinghcode/python-boocamp/README.md

 The main goal is to stay consistent for the full 100 days, get comfortable with Python, and gradually move from basic programs to more useful projects.

-For now, I'm just focusing on learning something new every day and actually writing the code instead of only watching the lessons.
+For now, I'm focusing on learning something new every day and actually writing the code instead of only watching the lessons.

-**Day 3 complete.
-97 more to go. 🚀**
+**Day 4 complete.
+96 more to go. 🚀**